thorn-lab/haruspex/README.md

 # Haruspex Results

-Haruspex will output it's predictions as MRC files with each class having it's own MRC file (E.g. `relion_filtered_helix.mrc`).
+Haruspex will output the predictions as separate MRC files for each class (for example, `relion_filtered_helix.mrc`).
+For maximum compatibility with viewing programs, output MRC files are uncompressed.
+You can open the MRC files just like any other MRC map files using Coot or UCSF Chimera; in the publication, we used different colors for the maps:
+ * Orange for nucleotides
+ * Blue for alpha-helices
+ * Red for beta-sheets
+ * Grey for remaining unassigned density

 For further automatic processing using numpy, a NPZ file containing all classes is also created.
-You can open the MRC files just like any other MRC files using Coot or UCSF Chimera.
-For maximum compatibility output MRC files are uncompressed.